robocode13/lib-fints/README.md

 #### Banking Information may be updated any time

-The `bankingInformation` is primarily obtained by the `synchronize()` calls as seen above.
-But what if the banking information changed since the last synchronization call and how would you know?
-For this reason the BPD and UPD are versioned and with every transaction made, not just synchronizations, the currently used versions are provided to the bank and if something changed, the bank will sent back new versions of the BPD and UPD respectively.
-This is all handled by the client but you need to check the `bankingInformationUpdated` property, which is available in every response, which tells you if there were changes and make sure to persist the new version for future sessions.
-You can always get the up-to-date version of the `bankingInformation` object with `config.bankingInformation`.
+The `bankingInformation` is primarily obtained through the `synchronize()` calls as demonstrated above.
+However, it is possible that the banking information may have changed since the last synchronization call.
+To address this, the BPD and UPD are versioned, and with every transaction made, not just synchronizations, the currently used versions are provided to the bank.
+If any changes have occurred, the bank will send back new versions of the BPD and UPD respectively.
+This process is managed by the client, but it is essential to check the `bankingInformationUpdated` property, which is available in every response.
+This property indicates if there have been any changes, and it is important to persist the new version for future sessions.
+The most up-to-date version of the `bankingInformation` object can always be retrieved using `config.bankingInformation`.

 ### Debugging